Skip to content

 Anything the user set or that represents the model's condition (angleProperty, isRunningProperty)Purely derived values recomputed from other state — see below

-A DerivedProperty is a special case: it is state a client can read, but it must never be independently restored — restoring its inputs is sufficient, and PhET-iO's state engine already knows not to treat a phetioReadOnly Property as settable.
+A DerivedProperty is a special case: it is state a client can read, but it must never be independently restored — restoring its inputs is sufficient.
 Trying to hand-restore a derived value directly just means it will immediately be overwritten (or worse, drift out of sync) the next time its dependencies change.

 ts